 Finance – find out all the details regarding your new expatriate salary, taxation, allowances, and all other benefits in kind.
 Read about different expats’ allowances in our article.

 Real Estate in your home country – would your employer help you in selling your property in your home country if you choose to?
 Would you be given support to keep your property?
 Would you be offered trips to visit your home unit?

-New Home in host location – would you be offered services of a real estate agent to support your house search, legal advice to sign up a rental contract, buying costs reimbursement, if you choose to purchase a property abroad?
+New Home in host location – would you be offered the services of a real estate agent to support your house search, legal advice to sign up a rental contract, and buying costs reimbursement, if you choose to purchase a property abroad?
 Which household costs would be paid by your employer?

-Health Care System – would you be given a private health care insurance designed especially for expatriates, both for you and your family members?
-Or are you expected to sign up to a public health care system in your host country?
+Health Care System – would you be given private health care insurance designed especially for expatriates, both for you and your family members?
+Or are you expected to sign up for a public health care system in your host country?

 Expat’s Tax Advise – clarify how you will be taxed: according to your local country or German taxation system?
 If you get tax relief in your local country due to investments or because your spouse is unemployed or earns less, would you be able to keep this benefit?
 If your spouse would like to work in Germany would (s)he be offered tax advice as well?

 Moving costs – how much are you allowed to ship to your host country?
 If you choose to keep some of your goods in storage in your local country, would your company take the cost?
 Understand what would be the annual growth allowance of your household during your international assignment so the repatriation costs would not be of a surprise to you if you choose to buy new furniture.

 Immigration – who will take care of the immigration procedure for you and your family?
 Are you being offered immigration support by a specialist or your host HR department will handle the work permit and residency issues?